 LGD (loss given default) is an estimate of the economic loss under condition of a default.
-When calculating expected credit losses for 31 December 2022 the Bank applied the rates defined by the Instruction for the Classification and Valuation of Financial Assets of Banking Agency of Republika Srpska.
+When calculating expected credit losses during 2023 the Bank applied fixed LGD values defined by the Instruction for the Classification and Valuation of Financial Assets of Banking Agency of Republika Srpska.